sony/nnabla-rl/docs/source/index.rst

-NNabla RL
+nnablaRL
 ======================================

-NNablaRL is a deep reinforcement learning library built on top of `Neural Network Libraries <https://github.com/sony/nnabla>`_ that is intended to be used for research, development and production.
+nnablaRL is a deep reinforcement learning library built on top of `Neural Network Libraries <https://github.com/sony/nnabla>`_ that is intended to be used for research, development and production.